bloomberg/userchroot/README.md

 ## PREFIX

-This variables (defaults to /usr/local) controls the default base path to the CONFIGFILE.
+This variables (defaults to `/usr/local`) controls the default base path to the CONFIGFILE.

 ## CONFIGFILE

-This variable (defaults to /etc/userchroot.conf) will set the path for the config file.
+This variable (defaults to `/etc/userchroot.conf`) will set the path for the config file.

 This tool will check for the config file in two places:
 * `$(PREFIX)/etc/userchroot.conf`
 * `/etc/userchroot.conf`

+`$(PREFIX)` defaults to `bldroot` in the Makefile.

 The tool will verify that the file as well as the entire path leading to the file is root owned, has limited permissions and is not a symbolic link.

 ## VERSIONSTRING